isomerpages/nyp-sirs/index.md

       image: /images/images-2021/Home-Highlights-P2HA.png
       alt: alt text
       button: Contact SIRS
   - infopic:
-      title: Alibaba Global Course series (AGCs)
-      description: The fourth edition of the AGCs is here!
-Future-proof your business in the digital world of the cognitive era by picking up actionable strategies and tips from Alibaba’s top practitioners.
-Gain a deep understanding of the concepts behind Intelligent Business, powered by artificial intelligence (AI).
-      url: /digital-programmes/alibaba-business-school/alibaba-global-course-series
-      image: /images/images-2021/Home-Highlights-AGCs.png
-      alt: alt text
-      button: More about AGCs
-  - infopic:
       title: WSQ Diploma in Retail (E-Commerce / Omni-Channel)
       description: If your work or business involves e-commerce, this new WSQ full